appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

         }
     }
     ```

-4. Click **Deploy** button to save and publish your workflow.
+Now that you've understood the basic skeleton of a workflow, let's add the processing logic to send emails.

 ## Add processing logic

-To automate tasks within your workflow, you can add processing logic to your workflow.
-For example, to enable the workflow to send emails when triggered, create an API query and configure it as shown below:
+To automate tasks within your workflow, you can add processing logic.
+Here, you will create a query to send an email to a user.
+Follow these steps:

-1. Add a new **Blank API** query to your workflow.
+1. In your workflow, add a new **Blank API** query.
-2. Configure the query as shown below:
+2. Configure the query as follows:
-   - **Name**: Rename the query to *qs_send_email*.
+   - **Name**: Rename the query to **qs_send_email**.
+Giving a meaningful and unique name to your query helps manage and identify its purpose.
    - **HTTP Method**: Set to `POST`.
    - **URL**: Enter the URL `https://hook.us1.make.com/tg6y1fgjds3ysp3x4snt3tfjgu7s747d`.
-This is a preconfigured external API that will send an email.
+This is a preconfigured external API that takes an email as a parameter and sends an email to it.
    - **Body**: In the **Body** tab, add the following JSON.
-Replace `add_your_email_address` with your email for testing.
+Replace `add_your_email_address` with your email to see the workflow in action as you will receive an email.

         ```javascript
         {
             "email": "add_your_email_address"
         }
         ```

 3. Click the **Run** button to send the email.
 Check your inbox for an email from `demo.smtp.send.email@gmail.com`.
-4. Update the JSON body in your query to use a dynamic email address supplied as a parameter, allowing you to pass parameters to the workflow at runtime.
+4. Update the JSON body in your query to accept the email as a parameter, allowing you to pass the email address to the workflow at runtime.

     ```javascript
     {